 The Michelin Guide on Friday strongly criticized the chef’s discriminatory remarks on its WeChat account, saying it had decided to remove the restaurant from the list of recommended establishments, The Global Times reported.

 The restaurant’s ratings on major websites have plummeted, with only a score of 2.2 (out of 5) on Google reviews, according to media reports.

 The Global Times on Sunday searched the restaurant on Michelin Guide’s official global website but no results showed up.

-A Chinese student surnamed Chen who studies in Munich, Germany, told the Global Times on Sunday that she and her many Chinese friends had learned of the incident and would not go to the restaurant if they visited Düsseldorf, the report said.
+A Chinese student surnamed Chen who studies in Munich, Germany, told the Global Times on Sunday that she and her many Chinese friends had learned of the incident and would not go to the restaurant if they visited Düsseldorf.

 The incident is not an isolated case but a reflection of the rise of racism and xenophobia during the pandemic, Zhu Wei, a communications researcher at the China University of Political Science and Law in Beijing, told the Global Times.